tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 <details>
 <summary>What are Stopwords?</summary>

 Stopwords are considered words that hold no relevance to the outcome.
 In the English language words like, _is_, _the_, and  _it_ are considered extraneous.
 They are words that are used in proper grammar but they hold no bearing on the meaning of the sentence.
 As part of preprocessing or cleaning data for NLP, its important to remove these words so that unnecessary bias doesn't weigh our model down.
-NLTK has built in lists of stopwords in multiple languages and provides methods for extracting these words simply.
+NLTK has built-in lists of stopwords in multiple languages and provides methods for extracting these words simply.
 <blockquote>
 <details><summary>Examples of Stopwords:</summary>

-We can view the built in list of English stopwords like this:
+We can view the built-in list of English stopwords like this:

 ![stopwords_english](Images/stopwords_english.PNG)

-Similarly you can call other languages.
+Similarly, you can invoke other languages.
 For example, here we look at French stopwords:

 ![stopwords_french](Images/stopwords_french.PNG)
 </details>